leplusorg/docker-tor/README.md

 | SOCKS_HOSTNAME | The SOCKS hostname.     | 127.0.0.0.1  |
 | SOCKS_PORT     | The SOCKS port.         | 9150         |

+Note that the defaults are the same as Tor's default if the configuration option is not set.

 You can use the `-m` option of Docker to mount a custom template the inmage at `/etc/tor/torrc.template`.
 The templating engine (`envsubst`) will only replace specific environment variables in the